 I once had a client hire me to develop all the content of her site in a hurry.
 She was in a rush because she wanted her site live before she was featured in a major nationwide magazine.
 This was a smart move, because that kind of PR will bring her a potential audience over night.
 It would be a shame for her to throw all that traffic away.
 If you’re going to be featured in any nationwide media, such as a morning show or glossy magazine, you will wish you had a website when it comes out.

 If you still have questions, ask me on Facebook.
-I’m happy to help.
+If you think you want a website, get in touch.